 Japan's government has ordered 100,000 troops to join the rescue and recovery effort.

 Teams searched for the missing along hundreds of miles of the coast.

-In one extraordinary story of survival , a 60-year-old man was found clinging to the roof of his wrecked house some nine miles offshore after two days at sea.
+In , a 60-year-old man was found clinging to the roof of his wrecked house some nine miles offshore after two days at sea.
 He was said to be in "good condition."